Claudio-C-Santos/MS4-peacefulmind.art/README.md

 - Community Cards
 - Custom Orders

 The Products components include 4 databases: User Profile, Products, Category and Order.
-These 4 databases are the backbone of this whole platform since it provides all the data necessary to display the jewels being sold and then assists with the checkout process are other related processes.
+These 4 databases are the backbone of this whole platform since it provides all the data necessary to display the jewels being sold and then assists with the checkout process and other related processes.
 In order to purchase anything the user needs to have a registered profile which is stored in User Profile Model.
 The Products and Category models are related to each other since every product is required to have a category.
 Community Cards and Custom Orders are separate models which are complementary to the platform.
 The Community Cards Model is where the business details are stored from the users that want to advertise it while the Custom Orders Model is where the user can submit a request for a custom made jewel for the owner then to see.

 Bellow is the graphical representation of my database schema:<br>